This is life, the one you get

-The show centers around Ann Romano (Bonnie Franklin), who moves to Indianapolis to begin life anew after a rocky divorce along with her teenaged daughters Julie (Mackenzie Phillips) and Barbara (Valerie Bertinelli), and the trials they face adjusting to new life.
-Oh, and their Casanova Wannabe super named Schneider (Pat Harrington Jr.) joins in the wacky adventures.
+The show centers around Ann Romano (Bonnie Franklin), who moves to Indianapolis to start anew after a rocky divorce, along with her teen daughters Julie (Mackenzie Phillips) and Barbara (Valerie Bertinelli), as they face the various trials of adjusting to their new life.
+Meanwhile, their apartment building's superintendent, a Casanova Wannabe named Schneider (Pat Harrington Jr.), joins in the wacky adventures.

 This series has examples of:

 - Almighty Janitor: Dwayne Schneider, the apartments' friendly superintendent who offers unsolicited advice, and acts as a second fatherly figure to Julie and Barbara.

 - Amicably Divorced: Ann and her ex for the most part.

 - And Starring: The opening credits featured "and Valerie Bertinelli" from season 5 on, with "as Barbara Cooper/Royer" added on starting with season 6.
 But fan favorite Pat Harrington Jr.—already "as [Dwayne] Schneider" back in season 1—also needed prominence, and when they added big-name new regular Howard Hesseman he needed to be featured too.
 So the season 9 credits ended up as:STARRING [all caps] Bonnie Franklin; Howard Hesseman;

 Boyd Gaines; Mackenzie Phillips [temporarily]; Michael Lembeck; Nanette Fabray [in some episodes];

 and starring Valerie Bertinelli as Barbara Royer.

 - There were actually several iterations of this trope across the 9 seasons.